Yerkes Observatory: The 2005 proposed development

-Under the Mirbeau plan, a 100-room resort with a large spa operation and attendant parking and support facilities was to be located on the 9 acre virgin wooded Yerkes land on the lakeshore—the last such undeveloped, natural site on Geneva Lake's 21 mi shoreline.
+In 2006, the University of Chicago announced plans to sell the observatory and its land to a developer.
+Under the plan, a 100-room resort with a large spa operation and attendant parking and support facilities was to be located on the 9 acre virgin wooded Yerkes land on the lakeshore—the last such undeveloped, natural site on Geneva Lake's 21 mi shoreline.
 About 70 homes were to be developed on the upper Yerkes property surrounding the historic observatory.
 These grounds had been designed more than 100 years previously by John Charles Olmsted, the nephew and adopted son of famed landscape architect Frederick Law Olmsted.
-Ultimately, Williams Bay's refusal to change the zoning from education to residential caused Mirbeau to abandon its development plans.
+Ultimately, Williams Bay's refusal to change the zoning from education to residential caused the developer to abandon its development plans.
 In view of the public controversy surrounding the development proposals, the university suspended these plans in January 2007.
-The university's department of astronomy and astrophysics then formed a study group, including representatives from the faculty and observatory and a wide range of other involved parties, to plan for the operation of a regional center for science education at the observatory.
-The study group began its work in February 2007 and issued its final report November 30, 2007.

-The report recommended creating a formal business plan to ensure the financial viability of the proposed science education center, establishing ownership of the proposed center before initiating plans for creating it, and forming a partnership between the University of Chicago and local interests to plan for the center.
-It also suggested that some lakefront and woods parcels could be sold for residential development.